 It’s always the kitchen photographed in the magazines too.
 Needless to say, we have a fascination with kitchens.
 After choosing an interior design style, you need to set a kitchen remodel budget or else your remodel will go quickly off the rails.

 The average kitchen remodel costs around $22,000 according to CliqStudios after all.
 But you can make your remodel as expensive or inexpensive as you like.
-If you need help fitting your remodel into your overall budget, check out the home budget template I made.

 Set Your Overall Kitchen Remodel Budget